Written by Medibank

 A heart attack is a medical emergency.
 If you experience warning signs, call an ambulance.

-Medibank members with hospital cover can chat to an experienced Medibank nurse over the phone, any time of the day or night.*
+Medibank health insurance members can speak to a registered nurse at no extra cost.1 Chat over the phone or online, any time of the day or night.

 How can I reduce my risk of heart disease?